Master Thesis/Project Planning

 Once your committee has been selected, you should request Departmental and College for approval of the committee.
 Complete the Appointment of Thesis/Project Committee form (M.S.
 Prjoect/Thesis Committee Appointment Form (PDF), or, M.S. in Training & Development Thesis Committee Appointment Form (PDF)) and submit a copy to your department Chair and the College Associate Dean for Research and Graduate Studies.
 Once all signatures have been obtained, a copy should be submitted to the graduate advisor.
 If you are working on a Master Thesis, you may proceed with scheduling a thesis proposal defense meeting (optional) as soon as the committee has been approved.

-Thesis Proposal Defense
+Thesis Proposal Defense (Optional)

-Meet informally with the thesis committee and each committee member to achieve direction for and assistance with the development of the thesis topic and proposal.
+Meet informally with the thesis committee and each committee member to get direction for and assistance with the development of the thesis topic and proposal.
 You and the committee chair jointly determine when a thesis proposal defense meeting should be called to formalize the thesis proposal.
 To avoid any misunderstanding, you should not proceed with the research until the thesis topic and proposal have been approved by the thesis committee.

 Request and schedule a proposal defense meeting which is agreeable to all members of the committee.
-You should provide a copy of the thesis proposal to all committee members at two weeks prior to the scheduled meeting.
+You should provide a copy of the thesis proposal to all committee members at least two weeks prior to the scheduled meeting.

 A meeting will not be considered official if the thesis proposal is not distributed as prescribed or if less than three committee members are present at the proposal defense.
 The outcome of the proposal defense meeting should be clear to you as well as to committee members.
 The proposal will be accepted, accepted with modification, or rejected.
 Once the proposal is accepted and you begin writing, you should work closely with thesis committee throughout writing the thesis to receive feedback and stay on track.